Battle of Preveza: Previous movements

-After locating Barbarrosa, Doria stationed his armada on September 25 in front of the mouth of the gulf, where the two fleets observed each other.
-The situation of both armadas was a stalemate.
-Barbarossa could not come out of the gulf, as he would have been overwhelmed, but as the surrounding land was under Ottoman control, the Turk armada could wait comfortably.
-For his part, Doria would prevail in a direct battle, but he could not assault the gulf, whose mouth would have turned into a bottleneck for his ships.
-Also, the Genoese could not maneuver freely with his sailing ships, in which artillery he trusted to, as increasingly adverse winds threatened to drive the ships into the hostile coast if they approached too much.
+On September 25, after having located Barbarossa, Doria stationed his armada in front of the mouth of the gulf, where the two fleets observed each other in a stalemate.
+Barbarossa could not leave, as he would have been overwhelmed, and the surrounding land was under Ottoman control, so his armada could wait safely.
+Doria would have won in a direct battle, but he could not assault the gulf as its mouth acted as a bottleneck for his ships.
+Furthermore, he was unable to manoeuvre his sailing ships, whose artillery he relied on, as strong winds threatened to drive the ships onto the hostile coast if they approached further.

 Gulf of Arta, showing the Christian fleet outside and the Ottoman fleet inside.

-The only viable option for the Christians was to disembark their landing forces, eliminate the Ottoman artillery and install their own, turning the gulf against the Ottomans.
-They considered a plan, which would execute the Spanish Marine Infantry under the command of Francisco de Sarmiento and Álvaro de Sande, but it was ultimately discarded due to Grimani's previous failure and because their explorers found no ideal orography and weather to safely disembark.
-The Ottomans attempted to build additional fortifications, which was prevented by the Christian ships' artillery fire from the coast.
-This composed the only exchange for the next day, as both admirals were aware of their advantages and did not dare to commit a mistake.
+The Holy League were forced to disembark their landing forces and eliminate the Ottoman artillery before installing their own and turning the gulf against the Ottomans.
+A plan involving the Spanish Marine Infantry was considered and rejected due to Grimani's previous failure and because explorers could not find anywhere to safely disembark.
+Doria also feared that the approaching autumn weather would leave their land force disconnected from their armada.
+The Ottomans attempted to build additional fortifications but were prevented by the artillery fire from the coast.
+This was the only exchange that day as both sides did not want to risk making a mistake.